 The course focuses on the central philosophical and theoretical debates regarding peace, violence and conflict, and provides the foundation for the critical analysis of these phenomena from different academic perspectives.

 The course serves as an introduction to the field of peace and conflict studies and illuminates key issues and problems connected with contemporary peace research.
 Drawing from different theoretical approaches and empirical examples, the course highlights different ways for critically reflecting on various aspects of peace, violence and conflict.
-To this end, the course is divided into three distinct interconnected components: First, it provides an introduction and comprehensive overview of the historical roots, key concepts, theories, and trends in peace and conflict research.
+To this end, the course is divided into three distinct interconnected components: First, it provides an introduction and comprehensive overview of the historical roots, key concepts, theories, and trends in peace and conflict research including decolonizing perspectives.
 Second, it integrates academic approaches (from humanities, social sciences and law) to the study of peace and conflict, and third it illustrates these approaches with relevant case studies from various geographical regions.

 Students who have successfully completed the course should have the following learning outcomes:

 - Have an overview and understanding of the broad issues and philosophical debates underlying the field of peace and conflict studies

 - Become familiar with the core concepts and theories in peace and conflict studies

 - Have an understanding of peace and conflict studies as a distinct and an applied field of study